 How do we create temporary tables?

-To create a temporary table, we use the exact same create table command that we use to create permanent tables, except that if you are creating a local temporary table, you prefix the name of the table with a single # symbol.
+To create a temporary table, we use the exact same 'CREATE TABLE' command that we use to create permanent tables.
+The only difference is that if you are creating a local temporary table, you prefix the name of the table with a single '#' symbol.

 Create Table #TblUserDetail(Id int,Name varchar(100))

-So the single # symbol indicates that TblUserDetailis a temporary table.
+So, the single '#' symbol indicates that TblUserDetail is a temporary table.
 The rest of the syntax is the same as how we create a regular database table.
-So the above create table statement creates a temporary table.
+Therefore, the above 'CREATE TABLE' statement creates a temporary table.

-Below insert statements, populate data into that temporary table. and then finally, we are selecting data from the temp table.
+Below are the 'INSERT' statements to populate data into that temporary table.
+Finally, we select data from the temporary table.

 insert into #TblUserDetail values(1,'john')